 UPDATE: after some confusion I separated the pattern, the larger version is still right here, comparable to a size 4, and the smaller crochet wrap around button infant boot is on it’s own post.

-I am SO excted to share this tutorial with you.
-I saw this picture and I couldn’t help but try to create my own version of it!
+I am SO excited to share this tutorial with you.
 My cousin just had twins last week so I made a boy and girl version!
 Of course I made them to fit my model so they won’t fit the twins for SOME time.
 But they are precious!

 Yes, I made my sweet little boy wear the girls boots for this picture.
 Better than a skirt or something, right?
 I love the scallops on the girl version, but the boy version is adorable too!
 The really sad thing is he’s already out grown these boots as well.

 I started with a size to fit my model, Baby Boy.
 I ended up with boots that are around a size 4~ YES, 4 and they area already tight on him.
 According to a shoe website that’s like a 9-12 month shoe for the average babies feet!
 I was going to share just that size, but a friend, Summer, asked me to make a pair for her baby, a size 1.
 So I figured it out, and added those numbers to the pattern at the last min! (on another post now)

 hdc (half double crochet)

 dc (double crochet)

 dc2tog (double crochet 2 together)